Biological evolution is change in the characteristics of living organisms over generations.

 Working in the Guanapo River Valley in Trinidad and Tobago, biologists developed an ingenious method for marking guppies with microscopic beads under their skin, making each guppy unique, then tracking what happened to them.
 Since the 1970s, the studies have led to a series of discoveries.
-One is that guppies living in largely predator-free stretches of the river turn out to be more flamboyantly colored than their drab cousins hoping to escape the dinner plate downstream.
+One is that guppies living in largely predator-free stretches of the river turn out to be more flamboyantly colored than their drab cousins who hope to escape the dinner plate downstream.
 After transplanting drab guppies to the safer stretches upstream, the researchers found that the dull little fish evolved pretty color patterns within just five fish generations.
 Another finding was that fish transplanted into tough neighborhoods evolved to mature sooner at smaller sizes, putting more resources into making their own fast-growing, compact babies.

 Besides the DNA overlap with apes, some of the strongest evidence for evolution comes from our own species.
 Humans long believed ourselves to be the highest form of life on earth, made in the image of God.
 If so, our perfection needs a little work.
 Some of us have flat feet, heel spurs, and ankles prone to recurring sprains.
 Some of us have cracked vertebrae and slipped disks — unfortunate results of upending a spine that had long been horizontal in four-legged animals.
 Women got an especially raw deal: hips so wide they place extra strain on knees, yet not wide enough to make childbirth to those big-brained babies the least bit easy.